A ‘60s East Hampton Kitchen Reaches New Heights

 Thank you, Ann, for sharing your East Hampton kitchen renovation story with us!

 Style finds: Kitchen island pendants: Build.com.
-Kitchen cabinets: Forever Kitchen and Bath.
+Kitchen cabinets: Appliances Connection.
 Gold-tone cabinet hardware and mosaic backsplash: Art3d.
 Granite countertops: MSI.

 This is how much it costs per square foot to renovate in the Hamptons.